When your Friends ask, “How can you possibly run barefoot?”

 A vertical building is less likely to topple over than one that is leaning.
 Keep the torso, head, and neck vertical and balanced on top of one another.
 This reduces tension and strain in trying to support a “leaning tower”.

-I was going to add something about leaning a bit when accelerating wildly, like if you were sprinting… but watch Usian Bolt sprinting a mere 100 meters, he’s accelerating most of the time he is running, yet his torso has little if any detectable “lean”… For distance running, there is no need to accelerate constantly, unless we stop with each and every step (over-striding, and heel-striking).
+I was going to add something about leaning a bit when accelerating wildly, like if you were sprinting… but watch Usian Bolt sprinting a mere 100 meters, he’s accelerating most of the time he is running, yet his torso has little if any detectable “lean” (except maybe the first few seconds, when he is REALLY ACCELERATING!)… For distance running, there is no need to accelerate constantly, unless we stop with each and every step (over-striding, and heel-striking).
 But that would be a silly waste of forward momentum!

 Twist, Don’t Shout

 We want to move our body forward.
-To do this most efficiently, our supporting foot should be landing underneath our body, along a single line that is traveling in the same direction we want to run.
+To do this most efficiently, our supporting foot should be landing underneath our center of balance, along a single line that is traveling in the same direction we want to run.

 Hips twist to help the legs swing toward our center-line